-4 April 2019, Jacques Delors Institut - Centre for European Affairs, Hertie School, Berlin
+4 April 2019, Jacques Delors Institut - Centre for European Affairs, Hertie School of Governance, Berlin

 The EU's history demonstrates numerous episodes in which individual or groups of Member States have sought to re-enforce their national autonomy in the face of deepening integration.
 Efforts to re-gain autonomy, however, are often accompanied by fears that autonomy will lead to dis-integration or will have wider destructive consequences.